Mold in your house will make you sick. But your eyes and nose will not be enough to detect it.

-Mold hides in areas you cannot see or smell!
+Mold is sneaky.
+It hides in areas you cannot see or smell!

-You need to utilize specialized testing to determine if your home is making you sick.
+You need to use specialized testing, known as ERMI and HERTSMI2 to find out if your home is making you sick.

 What you need to know about mold in your house

-I want to be crystal clear – using your eyes and nose is not a 100% reliable way to determine if your home has mold.
-Mold growth often occurs out of sight.
-Mold collects in ventilation ducts, attics, or crawl spaces.
-Often, these are not areas that undergo a visual inspection.
+I want to be crystal clear – using your eyes and nose is not a reliable way to determine if your home has mold.
+That’s because mold growth often occurs out of sight.
+It can collect in ventilation ducts, attics, or crawl spaces – places you can’t see.

 Laboratory testing is by far the most effective means in determining if you have mold in your house.